OM INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That Outset Medical, Inc. Investors With Substantial Losses Have Opportunity To Lead Cl...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Sept.
-06, 2024 (GLOBE NEWSWIRE) -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Outset Medical, Inc. (“Outset Medical” or“the Company”) (NASDAQ: OM) and certain of its officers.
+NEW YORK, Sept.
+11, 2024 /PRNewswire/ -- Attorney Advertising -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against Outset Medical, Inc. ("Outset Medical" or "the Company") (NASDAQ: OM ) and certain of its officers.

 Class Definition